mohamed-khaja/Spring-boot-Crud/README.md

 - Spring Boot
 - JSP (JavaServer Pages)
 - Spring Data JPA
+- Oauth 2.1 (Keycloak)

 ### Project Description:
 • This CRUD (Create, Read, Update, Delete) web application allows users to manage student grades.
 • It is built using Spring Boot for backend operations, JSP for the user interface, and Spring Data JPA for database connectivity and DAO (Data Access Object) operations.

+### Security:
+1. Implemented Oauth 2.1 usinf Keycloak
+2. The URLs are role specific i.e., users only with admin role can view details of all students

 ### Setup Instructions:
 1. **Prerequisites:**